BB - History

 The 1990s

-In the early 1990s the side's numbers started to go into decline, when several of the key members of the 1980s decided they too had had enough.
-By 1992 the side was close to folding, and in fact went through the entire season without dancing out.
-However the following year things started to look up again - some new dancers and, critically, new musicians came along, and the side became re-established.
+In the early 1990s the side's numbers started to decline, when several of the key members of the 1980s decided they too had had enough.
+By 1992 the side was close to folding, and went through the entire season without dancing out.
+However the following year things started to look up again - some new dancers and, critically, new musicians came along, and the side re-established itself.
 In 1994 they took part in the ritual dance competition at the highly prestigious Sidmouth Folk Festival, coming a very respectable joint 2nd, and partly because of that were invited back to the Festival the following year to take part as a town side.

 Sidmouth Festival Town side, 1995